Boerne, Texas: Hill Country Mile

 Created in the early 2010s, the Hill Country Mile is a 1.1 mi walking path following River Road Park and historic Main Street.
 The path was created as a catalyst to unify and preserve the rich cultural identity of downtown Boerne.
 It was also created to increase and foster economic growth through downtown shopping and culture centers.

+The Marsh Loop Trail Boardwalk at the Cibolo Center for Conservation.

 Cibolo Center for Conservation

 The Cibolo Center for Conservation comprises over 100 acre of Hill Country trails and wilderness, as well as the historic Herff-Rozelle Farm.
 Originally named the Cibolo Nature Center, it was first opened to the public on Earth Day in 1990 after founder Carolyn Chipman Evans urged the City of Boerne to preserve marshland around Boerne City Park.
 It is maintained through a 501c3 nonprofit organization called the Friends of the Cibolo Wilderness.
 Trails are open every day from sunrise to sunset, and the Visitors' Center is open from 8am to 5pm.
 City Park is in a unique natural setting, as it shares a border with Cibolo Creek.
 The Center features a day camp during the summer for children ages 5–12, which focuses on educating about the environment and learning how to have fun in nature.
 It also operates a nature-based preschool named The Nest.